QED1224/Toontown-Resources/README.md

 ## Did Fires count as a stun?<a name="misc-5"></a>

-Yes, Fires counted as a stun, so long as the gag(s) used aftewards were multi-target gags.
-Fires would not count as a stun for single target gags.
+Yes, Fires count as a stun, so long as the gag(s) used aftewards were multi-target gags.
+Fires do not count as a stun for single target gags.

 ### Battle Simulations